shaf-amdx/Portfolio/Barcode Manager/README.md

  Includes features such as Creation, Searching, Updating, and Deletion.
  Enables Multiple Access levels for security purposes.

+##Technical Highlights

+ Implemented various logical input validations, such as Date validation and Price validation, to enable a wide range of input acceptance, ensuring user flexibility.

 ##Note

  Does not follow the Traditional Barcode System(requires a Custom Scanner).